mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 %}

 {% include verse.html
-text="Whoever does any kind of work in that same day, I will destroy that person from among his people.
-You shall do no kind of work: **it is a statute forever throughout your generations in all your dwellings.**" verse="Leviticus 23:30-31"
+text="You shall do no kind of work in that same day, for it is a day of atonement, to make atonement for you before YHWH your God.
+For whoever it is who shall not deny himself in that same day **shall be cut off from his people**.
+Whoever does any kind of work in that same day, I will destroy that person from among his people.
+You shall do no kind of work: **it is a statute forever throughout your generations in all your dwellings.**" verse="Leviticus 23:28-31"
 %}

 ## But When are the Feasts?